Chris-Sid/CRUDApiCleanDDD/README.md

 - JWT Token is returned which is used in each request at the X-Authorization Header
 - Test mock data (MockAddressData.cs)  for GET Address (RequestId: mock ,"internalId": "int1","externalId": "ext1" Authorization : JWT token) and it returns mock data accordingly in Post it changes the Data if a Mock is tampered with
 -  xUnit testing in Post Address Service.
-- Set UseInMemoryDatabase true to test Customers CRUD on Redis Cache (Mock Data) working at the moment without JWT saved in Memory for 30minuts .
+- Set UseInMemoryDatabase true to test Customers CRUD on Redis Cache (Mock Data) saved in Memory for 30minutes.
 Set UseInMemoryDatabase False to test CRUD ON PostgreSQL after of running Docker on both scenarios

 ### Under Construction
 updates on services with best practices .
 Unit testing examples.